salsita/shishito/README.md

 * *test_directory* - in which directory lookup for tests
 * *base_url* - url that will be loaded by default upon start of each test
 * *environment_configuration* - which configuration use from <environment>.properties file (used when tests are run without runner)
+* *remote_driver_url* - remote driver hub.
+Selenium server needs to be running on this url.

 ***local_config.properties***